-The duties of a county medical examiner can be quite time-intensive, as someone must be available 24 hours per day, 7 days per week.
+The duties of a county medical examiner can be quite time-intensive as someone must be available 24 hours per day, 7 days per week.
 Therefore, the county medical examiner is authorized to appoint deputy or assistant county medical examiners and county medical examiner investigators to assist him/her in the fulfillment of his/her duties.

 These deputy medical examiners must be physicians who are licensed in the state of Iowa and who have been approved for service by the state medical examiner.
-The county medical examiner is responsible to train and/or secure training for his/her deputies.
+The county medical examiner is responsible to train and/or secure training for his/her deputies and investigators.
+The state medical examiner's office offers guidance and provides training lectures as well as one on one training in death investigation skills and proper procedures.